-The Plan was created to provide lifetime retirement annuities, survivor benefits and disability benefits to qualified members and their beneficiaries.
+The Plan was created to provide lifetime retirement annuities, survivor benefits, and disability benefits to qualified members and their beneficiaries.
 The cost of these programs includes recurring benefit payments, as designated by the Plan, refunds of contributions to terminated members, and the cost of administering the system.
-The Plan had an increase in pension annuities due to an increase in the number of retirees in 2020.
-The Plan also noted a slight decrease in participant refunds and administrative expenditures in 2020.
-Investment manager and trustee fees decreased due to changes in money managers and decreases in the fair value of investments for which fees were charged.
+The Plan had an increase in pension annuities due to an increase in the number of retirees in 2021.
+The Plan also noted an increase in participant refunds and administrative expenditures in 2021.
+Investment manager and trustee fees increased due to changes in money managers and an increase in the fair value of investments for which fees were charged.